openshift/enhancements/enhancements/update/update-status-api.md

 USC could be an optional operator delivered via OLM together with the `UpdateStatus` CRD.
-This means nobody pays any complexity or operations costs unless they explicitly opt-in through installing the optional operator.
+This means nobody pays any complexity or operations costs unless they explicitly opt in through installing the optional operator.
 Disadvantage of this approach is that the update is still a core functionality of the platform, realized by platform code through platform-managed resources.
 To be able to report platform update status/health, either the operator would need to contain